intel/sawr/sawr/LAUNCH.md

 Launching is a bit difficult due to the need to work around some race conditions in some of the nodes.
 In theory you could start all the ROS nodes used using a single launch file.
-In practice, this does not work, at least under Indigo.
+In practice, this sometimes does not work.
 So instead it is recommended to launch the SW stack in phases, each phase adding another software layer with a bit more functionality.
 This layering